-At the foot of Zagros Mountains, where Karun River heads to Khuzestan plain, the most water bank zone of Iran, conquering over the enchanting triangle of "Shush", "Shushtar" and "Chogha Zanbil", the story of importance in ancient era begins.
+At the foot of the Zagros Mountains, where Karun River heads to Khuzestan plain, the most water bank zone of Iran, conquering over the enchanting triangle of "Shush", "Shushtar" and "Chogha Zanbil", the story of importance in ancient era begins.

-It was Karun, the only river of entire Iran with shipping navigational system that spread mercy onto the island city of Shushtar, in occupation of semi- desert land standing in the way of its stream.
+It was Karun, the only river of entire Iran with shipping navigational system that spread mercy onto the island city of Shushtar, in the occupation of semi- desert land standing in the way of its stream.

-It is believed that Darius the Great himself initiated the construction of Shushtar's irrigation system, back unto the 5th century B.C.
+It is believed that Darius the Great himself initiated the construction of Shushtar's irrigation system, back unto the 5th century BC.
 Yet, this masterpiece of engineering was the gem of the later Sassanian Empire, under the reign of one of the most powerful Persian kings, Shapur the great, 1700 years ago.

-Persians created a complex engineering system to optimize the power of Karun river in the cliff of soft rock, building two canals to divert the flow of water, and a network of dams and bridges.
+Persians created a complex engineering system to optimize the power of the Karun river in the cliff of soft rock, building two canals to divert the flow of water, and a network of dams and bridges.
 Soon, water rushed to the historical oasis city of Shushtar, in the intricacy of man-made watercourses.
 With a sophisticated system, it was possible to control the level of water, in order to prevent any damage.

 Ingeniously, this water was also used to turn the wheels of about 50 watermills for grinding the wheat of fertile plain of Khuzestan.
-It provided the necessary conditions for the ancient fortress city to prosper as an important agricultural center.
+It provided the necessary conditions for the ancient fortress city to prosper as an important agricultural centre.
 In small rocky chambers, people would come to grind wheat, barley, and sesame into flour, surrounded by the sound of rushing waters.
 Inhabitants also took advantage of the rivers banks, by carving underground rooms to take refuge from the heat during the hot summer days.

 The inventive system is considered as "masterpiece of creative genius" by UNESCO, and can still be observed today working.
 Blue deep water keeps cascading over ochre rock cliffs, to be poured into a pond by series of stunning waterfalls.
 Into confined underground chambers, many watermills are still preserved and functional.